Adaptive-treed bandits: Tree-armed bandits

-We will call \(\beta\) the {\em zooming dimension}, and \(\gamma\) the {\em quality}. \end{definition}
+We will call $\beta$ the \emph{zooming dimension}, and $\gamma$ the \emph{quality}. \end{definition}

-We now discuss the implications of our definition, which is illustrated in \autoref{fig:wbr}.
-Firstly, we note that the conditions are all satisfied when the reward function \(\mu\) is zooming continuous.
+We next discuss the implications of our definition, which is illustrated in Figure~\ref{fig:wbr}.
+Firstly, we note that the conditions are all satisfied when the reward function $\mu$ is zooming continuous.

-\begin{theorem} Let the arm space \(X = [0,1]^p,\) given as the product of coordinate spaces \(X_i = [0, 1],\) \(i = 1 \dots, p,\) with dyadic trees \(\mathcal T_i\) over each \(X_i.\) If \(\mu:X \to [0, 1]\) is zooming continuous, then \(\mu\) is well-behaved, with zooming dimension \(\beta = 0.\) \end{theorem}
+\begin{theorem} Let the arm space $X = [0,1]^p$, given as the product of coordinate spaces $X_i = [0, 1]$, $i = 1, \dots, p$, with dyadic trees $\mathcal T_i$ over each $X_i$.
+If $\mu\dvtx X \to[0, 1]$ is zooming continuous, then $\mu$ is well-behaved, with zooming dimension $\beta= 0$. \end{theorem}

-Secondly, we note that the conditions of \autoref{def:wbr} are related to other conditions previously studied in the literature.
-The zooming dimension \(\beta \ge 0,\) and quality \(\gamma \in (0,1),\) are related to similar concepts defined by \citet{kleinberg_multi-armed_2008} and \citet{slivkins_multi-armed_2011}, and measure the difficulty of solving a bandit problem with reward function \(\mu,\) when subdividing the arm space \(X\) using the trees \(\mathcal T_i.\)
+Second, we note that the conditions of Definition~\ref{def:wbr} are related to other conditions previously studied in the literature.
+The zooming dimension $\beta\ge0$, and quality $\gamma\in(0,1)$, are related to similar concepts defined by Kleinberg, Slivkins and Upfal \cite{kleinberg_multi-armed_2008} and Slivkins \cite{slivkins_multi-armed_2011}, and measure the difficulty of solving a bandit problem with reward function $\mu$, when subdividing the arm space $X$ using the trees $\mathcal T_i$.

-We will discuss in more detail the meaning of these quantities below; for now, we note that they are a function both of the reward function \(\mu,\) and the trees \(\mathcal T_i.\) In the following, we will assume that we have some natural choice of trees \(\mathcal T_i\) we may treat as fixed, as is the case in continuum-armed bandits; we may thus consider these quantities primarily as a function of \(\mu.\)
+We will discuss in more detail the meaning of these quantities below; for now, we note that they are a function both of the reward function $\mu$, and the trees $\mathcal T_i$.
+In the following, we will assume that we have some natural choice of trees $\mathcal T_i$ we may treat as fixed, as is the case in continuum-armed bandits; we may thus consider these quantities primarily as a function of $\mu$.

-Conditions \eqref{it:wbr-cover}--\eqref{it:wbr-width} state that \(\mu\) has zooming dimension \(\beta \ge 0\): this concept was introduced by \citet{kleinberg_multi-armed_2008}, and bounds the number of near-maximal boxes \(B\) we must evaluate to find the global maxima of \(\mu.\) The larger \(\beta\) is, the more alternatives we must consider, and the worse our regret rates will be.
+Intuitively, conditions \eqref{it:wbr-cover}--\eqref{it:wbr-boxes}(\hyperref[it:wbr-width]{a}) state that $\mu$ has zooming dimension $\beta\ge0$.
+This concept was introduced by Kleinberg, Slivkins and Upfal \cite{kleinberg_multi-armed_2008}, and bounds the number of near-maximal boxes $B$ we must evaluate to find the global maxima of $\mu$.
+The larger $\beta$ is, the more alternatives we must consider, and the worse our regret rates will be.

-\citet{kleinberg_multi-armed_2008} defined the zooming dimension relative to a fixed metric, with respect to which \(\mu\) is assumed to be Lipschitz.
-Our formulation is more closely related to that of \citet{slivkins_multi-armed_2011}, who did not fix a metric, but instead used the strongest metric which \(\mu\) is Lipschitz with respect to.
+Kleinberg, Slivkins and Upfal \cite{kleinberg_multi-armed_2008} defined the zooming dimension relative to a fixed metric, with respect to which $\mu$ is assumed to be Lipschitz.
+Our formulation is more closely related to that of Slivkins \cite{slivkins_multi-armed_2011}, who did not fix a metric, but instead used the strongest metric which $\mu$ is Lipschitz with respect to.